Anjali Gupta: Trial and dismissal

-She was placed under house arrest after she made a statement before the Karnataka State Commission for Women that she "is on the verge of taking her life" because of alleged harassment by her superiors.
+She was placed under house arrest after she made a statement before the Karnataka State Commission for Women that she was "on the verge of taking her life" because of alleged harassment by her superiors.
 IAF administration had her examined by a panel of psychiatrists comprising doctors from National Institute of Mental Health and Neuro Sciences and Institute of Aerospace Medicine.
 She was later admitted to Command Hospital.
 Falsely claiming travel allowance and throwing a breakfast parcel of her senior's were among the fifteen offenses she was initially accused of.
 In the final chargesheet, the number of charges was reduced to seven.

 Anjali Gupta was dismissed from service in 2005 after a five-member General Court Martial (GCM) jury convicted her of misappropriating funds, insubordination and failure to report for duty.

 Death

 On 11 September 2011, Anjali Gupta was found hanging at a relative's home in Bhopal.
 Police have detained her former colleague Group Captain Amit Gupta for questioning over her alleged suicide.
 Anjali Gupta's parents have informed the media that Group Captain Amit Gupta and Anjali were in a relationship and living together.